-On July 30, 2012, PGE received a Notice of Intent to Sue for violations of the Clean Air Act at Colstrip Steam Electric Station (Notice) from counsel on behalf of the Sierra Club and the Montana Environmental Information Center (MEIC).
-The Notice was also addressed to the other Colstrip co-owners, including PPL Montana, LLC - the operator of Colstrip.
+On July 30, 2012, PGE received a Notice of Intent to Sue for violations of the Clean Air Act (CAA) at Colstrip Steam Electric Station (Notice) from counsel on behalf of the Sierra Club and the Montana Environmental Information Center (MEIC).
+The Notice was also addressed to the other Colstrip co-owners, including PPL Montana, LLC (PPL Montana) - the operator of Colstrip.
 PGE has a 20% ownership interest in Units 3 and 4 of Colstrip.
-The Notice alleges certain violations of the Clean Air Act, including New Source Review, Title V, and opacity requirements.
-The Notice states that the Sierra Club and MEIC will request a United States District Court to impose injunctive relief and civil penalties, require a beneficial environmental project in the areas affected by the alleged air pollution, and seek reimbursement of Sierra Club's and MEIC's costs of litigation and attorney's fees.
-PGE and the other co-owners are evaluating the allegations set forth in the Notice.
-PGE cannot at this time predict the outcome of this matter or determine whether it is reasonably possible that the claims, if asserted, would have a material effect on the Company.
+The Notice alleges certain violations of the CAA, including New Source Review, Title V, and opacity requirements, and states that the Sierra Club and MEIC will: i) request a United States District Court to impose injunctive relief and civil penalties; ii) require a beneficial environmental project in the areas affected by the alleged air pollution; and iii) seek reimbursement of Sierra Club's and MEIC's costs of litigation and attorney's fees.
+Since July, the Sierra Club and MEIC have twice amended their Notice.
+The first amendment, contained in a letter dated August 30, 2012, asserts that the Colstrip owners violated the Title V air quality operating permit during portions of 2008 and 2009.
+The second amendment, contained in a letter dated September 27, 2012, asserts that the owners have violated the CAA by failing to timely submit a complete air quality operating permit application to the Montana Department of Environmental Quality (MDEQ).
+Due to the uncertainty concerning this matter, PGE cannot predict the outcome or determine whether it is reasonably possible that the claims, if asserted, would have a material impact on the Company.